likhonsdev/AgentV/docs/deployment.md

 ## Prerequisites

-Before deploying Sifra UI, ensure you have the following:
+Before deploying AgentV, ensure you have the following:

 - **Node.js**: Version 18.x or later
 - **npm**, **yarn**, or **pnpm**: For package management